sdrsiddiqui/sdrsiddiqui.github.io/wilt/_posts/2018-11-29-How to make a blog like this.markdown

 I preffered the minimal mistake [theme](https://github.com/mmistakes/minimal-mistakes) created by Michael Rose.
 I find it simple and elegant theme which is very well [documented](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/).

 We can download the theme directly from the link above and save it.
 I would recommend using Git.
-Open [Git bash](https://git-scm.com/download/win) and type the following command
+Open [Git bash](https://git-scm.com/download/win) and type the following command:

  ```
  $ git clone https://github.com/mmistakes/minimal-mistakes